Keep These 14 Things in Your Car and You’ll Be Twice as Productive

 First aid kit

 It’s something that you hope you will never need but always want to have close by.
 First aid kits typically contain an assortment of items from bandages to aspirin.
 Replace it every few years with fresh items, as some can deteriorate in the hot summer or cold temperatures.
-If it turns out you’re missing that key item, these first aid hacks for your car can help.

 The next time you go for a hike on a sunny day—or spend hours at a beach or stadium, you will be thankful for that extra baseball cap in your car.
 And for rainy days, be sure to keep an umbrella or rain poncho within reach.
 Same goes for when the temperature drops unexpectedly—grab that zip-up hoodie or sweatshirt you’ve had stored in the trunk and pat yourself on the back for being so resourceful.